joeltankam/checkif.js/README.md

 ## Documentation

-The library is constituted of a set of checkers to perfomed different verifications.
+The library is constituted of a set of checkers to perform different verifications.

 ### `is`